ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/how_to_create_ip_core_driver/how_to_create_ip_core_driver.rst

        int c=uz_myIP_multiply(test_instance,a,b);
        uz_printf("Hardware multiply: %i, Software multiply: %i\n", c, a*b);
        if (c==a*b){
          uz_printf("Success: hardware and software multiply are equal! \n");
        }else{
          uz_printf("Fail: hardware and software multiply are NOT equal! \n");
        }

        while(1){
          // do nothing and loop forever
        }
    }

 5. In ``main.c`` (Baremetal) include ``#include "sw/uz_myIP_testbench.h"`` and call ``uz_myIP_testbench();`` before the ISR is initialized!
 6. Add the connected serial port to the Vitis Serial Terminal
-7. Run the UltraZohm, the success message should be printed to the Vitis Serial Terminal.
+7. Run the UltraZohm.
+The success message should be printed to the Vitis Serial Terminal.